 - Game based learning: building lessons and activities based on games in which students are involved in their learning with motivation and fun.

 Day 4 – Video lessons

-Programs for videos; how to create a video lesson and to implement it in the classroom or using it as a homework in a flipped lesson.
+- Using videos in the classroom or as homework in a flipped lesson.

-- One program for each subject and for special needs: how technology can facilitate inclusion and foster the different types of creativity of every pupil.
+- How technology can facilitate inclusion and foster the different types of creativity of every pupil;

 - Course evaluation: round up of acquired competences, feedback, and discussion;